Interprovincial migration in Canada

 Interprovincial migration in Canada is the movement by people from one Canadian province or territory to another with the intention of settling, permanently or temporarily, in the new province or territory; it is more-or-less stable over time.
 In fiscal year 2019–20, 278,316 Canadians migrated province, representing 0.729% of the population.

-The Interprovincial migration levels of each province can be construed as a way to measure the success of these jurisdiction.
+The Interprovincial migration levels of each province can be construed as a way to measure the success of each jurisdiction.
 The main measurement used is net interprovincial migration, which is simply the difference between residents moving out of a province (out-migration) and the number of residents from other provinces moving into that province (in-migration).
 Since 1971, the provinces which received the most net cumulative interprovincial migrants (adjusted for population) were Alberta and British Columbia, while the provinces which had the largest net loss of interprovincial migrants (adjusted for population) were Saskatchewan, Manitoba, Quebec, and the Atlantic provinces.